f4exb/sdrangel/plugins/channelrx/demodnavtex/readme.md

 * Date - Date the message was received.
 * Time - Time the message was received.
 * SID - Station identifer of the transmitting station.
-* Station - SID decoded according to the currently selected navarea.
+* Station - SID decoded according to the currently selected navarea (4).
 * TID - Message type identifier.
 * MID - Message identifier.
 * Message - The message text.